-The Pharmaceutical Manufacturers Association of Japan (PMAJ) Media Forum was held on October 2, 2024.
+The JPMA Media Forum was held on October 2, 2024.
 In addition to measures to be taken in the event of an infectious disease crisis caused by new strains of influenza or new coronaviruses, drug-resistant (AMR) organisms must also be addressed as a priority infectious disease.
 In addition to countermeasures against infectious disease crises caused by new strains of influenza and new coronaviruses, drug-resistant (AMR) bacteria also need to be addressed as a priority infectious disease.
 Through this forum, the current status of countermeasures against priority infectious diseases (including AMR) during normal times was introduced from the standpoints of industry, government, and academia, and the need for industry, academia, and government to cooperate in taking countermeasures in case of emergency was deepened in the media's understanding.

-Scene of the forum
+Scenes from the forum

 Lecture 1